Kirska/Habitica_ToDoOvers/README.md

 *You can also create a task without a due date, and it will simply be recreated once it's marked completed.*

+You can also delay the re-creation of your task by a desired number of days.

 Other than that, the tasks work exactly like the [built-in to-do tasks in Habitica](https://habitica.wikia.com/wiki/To-Dos).
 ### Creator
 The tool was built in Django (Python) by [Kirska](https://github.com/Kirska).
 This tool is in no way affiliated with Habitica.